mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 - Create an `index.js` file.
 The main file must be a JavaScript file to make sure the scroll spy on the sidebar works correctly.
 - Add `splitPages: true` to the frontmatter.
-- Add `order` to designate the order of appears in the `NavgiationAccordion`.
+- Add `order` to choose the order of appears in the `NavgiationAccordion`.
 - Import each markdown file in the main page.
-- Import the splitPages function to override the page's headings.
+- Import the `splitPages` function to override the page's headings.
 - Set `hideFeedback: true` in the frontmatter of the main page (usually).

 {{ <div className="mb18"><CodeSnippet code={`${MainPage}`} highlighter={() => highlightJsx} filename="src/pages/guides/split-pages/index.js" /></div>}}

 ### 2. Create the split pages

-You must save the partial markdown files in a folder adjacent to the main JavaScript page.
+You must save the partial markdown files in a folder next to the main JavaScript page.

-- Create a folder, `sections`, adjacent to the main page.
+- Create a folder, `sections`, next to the main page.
 - Create markdown file for each page.
 - Add `splitPage: true` to the frontmatter.
-- Add `order: # number` to designate the order of pages - this is necessary in generating the headings.
+- Add `order:` to chose the order of pages - this is necessary in generating the headings.
 You will need to make sure this is the same order as the imported partial files in the main page.

 {{ <CodeSnippet code={`${SubOne}`} highlighter={() => highlightHtml} filename="src/pages/guides/split-pages/sections/intro.md" />}}

 ### 3. Update the Batfish configuration

-You will need to update the Batfish configuration to define the wrapper component for the partial markdown files and load the [`split-pages`](../batfish-helpers/#split-pages) Batfish helper function.
+You will need to update the Batfish configuration to define the wrapper component for the partial markdown files and load the [`split-pages`](/dr-ui/guides/batfish-helpers/#split-pages) Batfish helper function.

 #### SplitPage wrapper